A Complete Guide to Drawdown Lifetime Mortgages

 There’s a lot to learn about lifetime mortgage plans – especially the drawdown option.

-However, with numerous unscrupulous lenders and sites offering you vague information on equity release, trying to wrap your mind around this financial product can be difficult.
+However, with numerous unscrupulous providers and sites offering you vague information on equity release, trying to wrap your mind around this financial product can be difficult.

-Lucky for you, with hundreds of hours spent nose-deep in research and more than ten expert consultations, this lifetime mortgage guide will give you an inside look at the world of equity release and help you make an informed decision that may give your retirement a life-changing spin towards financial freedom.
+Lucky for you, with hundreds of hours spent nose-deep in research and more than ten expert consultations, this lifetime mortgage guide will offer you an inside look at the world of equity release and help you make an informed decision that may present your retirement a life-changing spin towards financial liberty.

 If this scheme does not suit your needs, however, be sure to check out the on ‘Types of Lifetime Mortgage Schemes’ get to choose the plan that will help you solve your financial needs.